DCRZ/dcrz/crawl-ref/docs/crawl_manual.rst

 *Advanced*.
 These categories do not necessarily align with difficulty for an experienced Crawl player, but rather are intended as an indication of to what degree a species has unusual or complex mechanics, or requires deeper/wider knowledge of how the game works.
-(For example, Deep Dwarves have one of the higher win rates of all species, but are classified as "Intermediate" because their no-healing mechanic takes some adapting to, and has non-trivial interactions with background and god choice.)
+(For example, Gnolls have one of the higher win rates of all species, but are classified as "Intermediate" because their skill training mechanic takes some adapting to.)
 Despite being the outcome of a discussion among many players, these categorizations definitely have a subjective element to them, and you shouldn't take them to be limiting!

 The order within categories is also, roughly, determined by our best judgment